 (B) Are located in a transit oriented development or within 1/4 mile of an area planned and zoned for:

 (i) Medium or high density residential development; or

 (ii) Intensive commercial or institutional uses within 1/4 mile of subsection (i); or

 (iii) Uses likely to generate a relatively high level of transit ridership.

-(14) “Metropolitan Planning Organization (MPO)" means an organization located within the State of Oregon and designated by the Governor to coordinate transportation planning in an urbanized area of the state including such designations made subsequent to the adoption of this rule.
-The Longview-Kelso-Rainier MPO is not considered an MPO for the purposes of this rule.
+(14) "Metropolitan Planning Organization (MPO)" means an organization located within the State of Oregon and designated by the Governor to coordinate transportation planning in an urbanized area of the state including such designations made subsequent to the adoption of this rule.
+The Longview-Kelso-Rainier and Walla Walla Valley MPOs are not considered MPOs for the purposes of this division.

 (15) "Minor transportation improvements" include, but are not limited to, signalization, addition of turn lanes or merge/deceleration lanes on arterial or collector streets, provision of local streets, transportation system management measures, modification of existing interchange facilities within public right of way and design modifications located within an approved corridor.
 Minor transportation improvements may or may not be listed as planned projects in a TSP where the improvement is otherwise consistent with the TSP.
 Minor transportation improvements do not include new interchanges; new approach roads within the influence area of an interchange; new intersections on limited access roadways, highways or expressways; new collector or arterial streets, road realignments or addition of travel lanes.

 (16) "ODOT" means the Oregon Department of Transportation.

 (17) "Parking Spaces" means on and off street spaces designated for automobile parking in areas planned for industrial, commercial, institutional or public uses.
 The following are not considered parking spaces for the purposes of OAR 660-012-0045(5)(c): park and ride lots, handicapped parking, and parking spaces for carpools and vanpools.